 The WunderBoss version was bumped to 0.12.1, bringing in newer versions of Infinispan, Undertow, and several other of the underlying libraries.
 This also allows us to support running inside WildFly 10.0.0.Final.

 Integration tests are now run against WildFly 9.0.1.Final and WildFly 10.0.0.Final.

 Empty 304 responses sent from a Ruby application were ending up with a

 Transfer-Encoding: chunkedheader added and could result in the request hanging for some clients.
 This was fixed with the WunderBoss upgrade that brought in a newer Undertow version.

 torquebox warwill no longer cause the generated archive to continually grow in size.
 We were accidentally including the existing archive inside the new archive every time the command was run.

 Getting started with TorqueBox 4

 The best resource for getting started with TorqueBox 4, including attempting to migrate applications from TorqueBox 3, is our documentation.
-This is an alpha and some of the documentation is still incomplete, but the various guides as well as API docs should help you get started.

 Don't be a stranger!